Paco Cano: Manolete

 Cano was in Linares (Jaén), where he was the only photojournalist in Linares on the afternoon of matador Manolete's death in the ring.
 The images Cano took that afternoon and the next night went around the world.
 He earned little money for them, but Cano was forever known as the photographer of the death of Manolete.
 He photographed the shrouded corpse of the matador with the crucifix in his hands, and his girlfriend, Lupe Sino heartbroken.
 These images had great impact in the press, as most of the public only knew the Spanish bullfighter by his voice from the radio before these were published.
 Their story was later made into a film with Adrien Brody and Penélope Cruz, called Manolete.

 Cano traveled from bullring to bullring to continue capturing snapshots of the bullfighting art that fascinated him so much.
 His career began at the age of 30, accumulating 69 years of profession.

-After more than six decades as a professional, his photographic archive is undoubtedly exceptionally rich.